-Note that in this example, the street name CDG is returned as Charles de Gaulle and the postcode is corrected.
-The BP itself is not returned.

-• CEDEX addresses-The geocoder does not use CEDEX for geocoding but CEDEX will not interfere with geocoding.
+- House numbers with letters-House numbers can include letters, such as 85B Ave des provinces. - Postal box addresses-Geocode Address Global for France can geocode to addresses containing either a BP (Boîte postale) or CS (Course Spéciale).
+Each type can only match to the same type.
+BP cannot match to CS and vice versa.
+A successful match returns a result code of B2 along with the output that is standardized according to French address formats.
+The priority of PO Box matching over streets is set in a preference in Management Console. - CEDEX addresses-The geocoder does not use CEDEX for geocoding and will not interfere with geocoding.
 CEDEX can be entered in AddressLine1, City, or PostalCode fields.
-The CEDEX itself is not returned but the complete postcode is returned.
+The CEDEX itself is not returned.
 For the following input address, a close match candidate is returned with a result code of S5HPNTS--A.